whage/thesis/thesis.md

 Memory safety means that the software never accesses invalid memory.
 Such invalid memory accesses could be use-after-free, null pointer dereferencing, using uninitialized memory, double free or buffer overflows [@mozilla-fearless], all of which are common causes of severe bugs and vulnerabilities.
+Automatic memory management is available for most high level languages in the form of garbage collection (GC), but it might not be a feasible solution under every circumstance: programs written for embedded systems with very constrained resources can't afford to keep allocating memory and wait for a garbage collector to kick in.
-Providing memory safety is considered as one of the next big challanges of programming language design.
+Similarly, systems with real-time requirements can't be stopped while the garbage collector does its work.
+In these scenarios the programmer is often left with the only choice of doing manualy memory management and hope for the best.
+Providing memory safety without sacrificing performance is considered to be one of the next big challanges of programming language design and rust might have an answer to this problem with its ownership system.

 **TODO: stanford lecture notes on Memory Safety: https://stanford-cs242.github.io/f19/lectures/06-2-memory-safety.html** **TODO: the linked paper: "affine type system": https://gankra.github.io/blah/linear-rust/** **TODO: nice paper: https://sergio.bz/docs/rusty-types-2016.pdf**

+The ownership system has tremendous practical value

 # Summary
 In my own experience, a statically typed language is a better tool for writing good, working software.